Cloudsine-weborion/take-home-assignment/README.md

 *"Clean code always looks like it was written by someone who cares."*
 — **Robert C. Martin**, *Author of Clean Code*

 Welcome to the CloudsineAI take-home assignment!
 This project will help us evaluate your skills, problem-solving abilities, and design process.
+With AI assistants, we recommended no more than a day to complete this exercise.
 Let's get started!

-This exercise evaluates practical Linux administration, deployment, service monitoring, failure recovery, and operational communication.
-You will also build a small web application that uses GenAI.

 ## Objective